zearom32/LanguageModel/README.md

     ## input: X,X [['I','am','fine'], ['I','am OK']]
     ##          Chinese must be decoded as utf-8
-    ## output: y, a numpy array, perplexity of each sentense
+    ## output: y, a numpy array, perplexity of each sentence

     model.test(x)

-    # you can also test sentenses in file
+    # you can also test sentences in file
     model.test_file("test.txt")
 ```